scottrlarson/profession/content/publications/publication-scam-avoidance3.md

 If you have any questions about this publication, or you would like help with your computer's security, [contact](/#contact) me.
 I can assess your protection, and offer suggestions to improve your online safeguards.

 ## Updates
-- 2020/04/24**: There is a very interesting video called "[Spying on the Scammers](https://www.youtube.com/watch?v=le71yVPh4uk&feature=emb_title)"  that was release on Youtube in March of 2020 detailing how these scamming operations run and outlines some of they tactics the use.
-For anyone that wants to avoid the headache and financial loss of becomming a victim of a phone scam (or any scam for that matter), I strongly advise watching this 4 part series.
-Knowing how these operations run creates awareness that you wouldnt normally have.
+- 2020/04/24**: There is a very interesting video called "[Spying on the Scammers](https://www.youtube.com/watch?v=le71yVPh4uk&feature=emb_title)"  that was release on Youtube in March of 2020 detailing how these scamming operations run and outlines some of the tactics they use.
+For anyone that wants to avoid the headache and financial loss of becoming a victim of a phone scam (or any scam for that matter), I strongly advise watching this 4 part series.
+Knowing how these operations run creates awareness that you wouldn't normally have.

 {{< youtube le71yVPh4uk >}}